2018 29

 Le Pin 2015 94+p

 Tasted in October 2017.
-2015 wasn't quite up to 2016, another style, more red fruit, and barely as noble and kinky as 2016.
-Still, it's splendid wine in terms of quality.
+2015 wasn't entirely up to 2016.
+It was another style, more red fruit, and barely as noble and kinky as 2016.
+Still, it's a splendid wine in terms of quality.

 Le Pin 2014 (barrel sample) 94p

 Tasted in March 2015.
 Very intense nose of black fruit, good acidity, well-defined and well-composed, with splendid structure and finish.
-Superb wine, but imho it lacks a bit more depth and complexity, as you would have expected from a wine at this price level.
+It is a superb wine, but imho it needs more depth and complexity, as you would have expected from a wine at this price level.
 Several wines in Pomerol are better than Le Pin in this vintage, but it can change when this wine is in the bottle.

 Le Pin 2013 - the whole crop was declassified due to the poor quality of the grapes not being up to the standards of the property.